differentialprivacy/differentialprivacy/_posts/2021-06-30-open-problem-optimal-query-release.md

 \\\[
 \alpha = \left(\frac{\log T}{\varepsilon n} \right)^{1/2}.
 \\\]
-The construction used in [[Har11](https://dataspace.princeton.edu/handle/88435/dsp01vq27zn422), Theorem 4.5.1] can be analyzed to show this bound is tight.
+The construction used in [[Har11](https://dataspace.princeton.edu/handle/88435/dsp01vq27zn422), Theorem 4.5.1] can be analyzed to show this bound would be tight.
 Note, in particular, that this conjecture implies that the tight upper bound has no dependence on the number of queries, similarly to the case of \\\(\ell_2\\\) error and approximate DP.